Playaling logo

 They engaged in prolonged wars lasting two centuries with the Hittite Empire, resulting in no clear victory.
 When Pharaoh Ramesses II came to power in 1279 BC, he signed a peace treaty with Hittite Emperor Hattusili III.
 According to this treaty, the conflict between the two sides ended, and they pledged to stand united against any common enemy threatening the territories of either empire.

-Spread of board games in Ancient Egypt
+Spread of board games in ancient Egypt

 Ancient Egyptians used to play board games and table games after work.
 They organized competitions in these games, with one of the most famous being known as “Senet,” dating back to 3500 BC.